MicrosoftDocs/memdocs/memdocs/intune/apps/app-configuration-policies-overview.md

 ## Android app configuration policies

 For Android app configuration policies, you can select the device enrollment type before creating an app configuration profile.
-You can account for certificate profiles that are based on enrollment type (Work profile or Device Owner).
+You can account for certificate profiles that are based on enrollment type (Work profile, fully managed, dedicated, and corporate-owned work profile).
 This update provides the following:

 1. If a new profile is created and Work Profile and Device Owner Profile are selected for device enrollment type, you will not be able to associate a certificate profile with the app config policy.
 2. If a new profile is created and Work Profile only is selected, Work Profile certificate policies created under Device Configuration can be utilized.